 Gillet’s paddle from California to Hawaii is to coastal kayaking what Space flight is to air travel.
 Regular people fly all the time, just like regular people kayak coastlines, climb mountains and run rivers.
 We fully expect to land safely and we make plans for dinner after we land at some airport, or some beach.
 Space flight, on the other hand, is the province of a select few whose journeys bring both danger and a unique view of our planet.

 Gillet kayaked into a rarefied and isolated world, dependent on the only life support system he brought along.
-When Gillet finally landed and stepped out on the beach in Maui, his legs crumpled under him.
-He was an astronaut returning to earth after a long time without gravity.
+When he finally landed and stepped out on the beach in Maui, his legs crumpled under him.
+Ed Gillet was an astronaut returning to earth after a long time without gravity.

 Ed Gillet reads journal entries from his 63-day crossing. | Feature Photo: Robert Zaleski